nicocouz/Euro_Foreign_Exchange_Rates/README.md

-#  Euro Foreign Exchange Reference Rates Project
+#  Euro Foreign Exchange Reference Rates Scraping Project

 ###### This is a personnal project